cmda-bt/pt-course-19-20/readme.md

 What you’ll make is up to the team, but it *must* be a dating site, made with Node.js, a database (Mongo?), HTML, CSS, and client-side JS.

-It is important that your team makes decisions together based on consensus, and everyone applies the knowledge and skills acquired in courses.
+It is important that your team makes decisions together based on consensus.
+And that everyone applies the knowledge and skills acquired in backend and frontend.
-To illustrate, this means every team member works with templates, *not* that one person only does CSS and the person with pre-existing knowledge does the whole backend (or makes all decisions).
+To illustrate, this means every team member works with templates.
+*Not* that one person does CSS and the person with pre-existing knowledge the whole backend.

 Progress would look something like this: